 Perhaps.
 If you were charged with resisting arrest while an officer was attempting to remove you from someone else’s property, for example, you might try to plea bargain the charge down to trespassing.
 This might happen if you are arrested in a political demonstration, for example.

-Albuquerque Public Affray, Resisting Arrest Attorneys
+Call Albuquerque’s Experienced Public Affray & Resisting Arrest Attorneys

 If you have been arrested for either public affray or resisting arrest, you understand how minor these offenses can seem.
-However, do not get too confident in your own defense strategy without first speaking to an experienced criminal defense attorney.
+However, do not get too confident in your own defense strategy without first speaking to a reputable criminal defense lawyer.
 A misdemeanor conviction can ruin your criminal record and may impact your future career choices and family obligations.
 Our attorneys collectively have 22 years of experience in handling these types of cases and can guide you toward the best defense strategy.
 You do not want to ruin your criminal record on a charge which is so small simply by refusing to consult with an attorney by calling us at 505-200-2982.